In 2024, we face unprecedented information overload due to technology and lifestyle changes, impacting our

 Cognitive Strain

-This sensory overload can lead to cognitive strain, making it increasingly difficult to focus and process information effectively.
+This sensory overload can lead to

 Emerging Solutions